tshepang/blog/content/2006 movie review.md

 movie of the year
 =================

-*Pirates of the Caribbean: Dead Man\'s Chest* for its visual splendour and excitement.
-The runner-up in this category is [Shaolin Soccer], which is made by the same guy who made 2005\'s movie of the year, [Kung Fu Hustle].
+*Pirates of the Caribbean: Dead Man's Chest* for its visual splendour and excitement.
+The runner-up in this category is [Shaolin Soccer], which is made by the same guy who made 2005's movie of the year, [Kung Fu Hustle].

 best movie
 ==========

-[The Butterfly Effect] is the year\'s best movie, followed by [Birth].
+[The Butterfly Effect] is the year's best movie, followed by [Birth].
 There is stiff competition coming from the exciting and superb *Confessions of A Dangerous Mind* as well as [Lord of War].
-Such a listing convinces me that, although the year wasn\'t as exciting, it probably had more supreme movies compared to [2005].
+Such a listing convinces me that, although the year wasn't as exciting, it probably had more supreme movies compared to [2005].

 spectacle of the year
 =====================

-Nothing beats *Pirates of the Caribbean: Dead Man\'s Chest* in terms of size, not to mention breath-taking effects.
+Nothing beats *Pirates of the Caribbean: Dead Man's Chest* in terms of size, not to mention breath-taking effects.

 performance of the year